yoeo/guesslang/docs/typehints.rst

       List['JsonObject'],
       Dict[str, 'JsonObject']
   ]
-  # error: Recursive types not fully supported yet,
+  # ERROR: Recursive types not fully supported yet,
   #   nested types replaced with "Any"
   #
   # "JsonValue" type alias cannot have a reference to itself